Hockeydan25/hello_api/README.md

 Programs: cat_fact, bitcoin, current_weather, and forecast simple api calls to get data. weather_forecast gets five day forecast for ciy country of choice.
 Program takes your choice of city & country and gets a forcast for five days from the time entered byt user.
 Temperture date and time a short description of skies and wind.
 Uses an API call for its data collection.
 Time choice is standard for readability.

+bitcoin edit to function and data vailidation format.
+Added lab work for test_bitcoin,py for testing program.

 Virtual Enviroments is used local WEATHER_KEY is needed for api call {key}.

 pip 3.9 and python 3.9.